 - Reducing inequalities

 - Increasing employment

 Fife's Strategic Assessment

 Fife’s Strategic Assessment provides the evidence base for identifying priorities across Fife and those facing the seven committee areas within Fife.
-These priorities help to inform future work plans and provide a solid foundation for any future refresh of the Fife Community Plan and associated documents.
-It allows local areas to make informed decisions in setting priorities that require medium to long-term action and will form the basis of developing Local Community Plans in a consistent format across the seven committee areas.
+These priorities help to inform future work plans and provide a solid foundation for our work at a local and Fife-wide level.
 Please click this link to view the most recent strategic assessment for Fife (December 2016) along with other recent Fife Council Research Reports.

 The new Plan for Fife will continue to recognise environmental considerations, as required by the Environmental Assessment (Scotland) Act 2005.